The Bangles: Re-formation (1998–present)

 In the spring of 2009, the Bangles returned to the studio to begin work on a new album entitled Sweetheart of the Sun, which was released on September 27, 2011.
 The band went on tour in late 2011 in support of it, with dates on the East Coast, Midwest and West Coast.
 Openers for the various dates included rock band Antigone Rising and power pop band A Fragile Tomorrow.

 In December 2013, the Bangles played two nights with three other reunited Paisley Underground bands—the Dream Syndicate, the Three O'Clock and Rain Parade—at the Fillmore in San Francisco and the Fonda Theatre in Los Angeles (benefit concert).
 Their set list focused on their early material, with remarks from the band at the beginning of the Fillmore show that they were going to be playing songs that they had not played in 30 years.
 In January 2014, they performed at the Whisky a Go Go in West Hollywood, California, in celebration of the Whisky's 50th anniversary.

-Original bassist Annette Zilinskas started joining the band for selected live shows in 2014 and rejoined the band in 2018.
-This was the first time the original founding four members of The Bangles had played together since 1983.
+Original bassist Annette Zilinskas began joining the band for selected live shows in 2014 and rejoined the band in 2018.
+This was the first time the original founding four members of the Bangles had played together since 1983.

 Three new recordings by the Bangles were released in November 2018 as part of a compilation album called 3 × 4, which also included the Dream Syndicate, the Three O'Clock and Rain Parade, with each of the four bands covering songs by the other bands.
 Following the initial Record Store Day first-release as a double album on "psychedelic swirl" purple vinyl, Yep Roc Records released the album on LP, CD and digital in February 2019.
-All four of these bands got together to play at the Grammy Museum in May of 2019.
+All four of these bands assembled to play at the Grammy Museum in May 2019.